-The specific benefit the online aggregates offer is to enable the update of the relevant aggregate tables, as data is being ingested, so aggregates are always pre-computed and the values can be retrieved online without the need to traverse the whole data table, an operation that has significant implications on the latency.
+The specific benefit that online aggregates offer is to enable the update of the relevant aggregate tables as data is being ingested.
+As so, aggregates are always pre-computed and the values can be retrieved online without the need to traverse the whole data table, an operation that has significant implications on the latency.
 Thus, a typically large and expensive analytical aggregate query becomes an almost costless query that reads one or few rows of those introduced aggregate tables that contain the analytical columns.
-With our approach, data ingestion becomes slightly more expensive in terms of latency, however, the implementation of the Online Transactional Processing (OLTP) engine of the INFINITECH data management layer, as described in D3.1 ("Hybrid
+With our approach, data ingestion becomes slightly more expensive in terms of latency, however, the implementation of the Online Transactional Processing (OLTP) engine of the INFINITECH data management layer, as described in D3.1 ("Hybrid Transactional/Analytics Processing for Finance and Insurance

-Transactional/Analytics Processing for Finance and Insurance Applications -I"), enables the sufficient execution and can handle very high throughputs.
+Applications -1"), enables the sufficient execution and can handle very high throughputs.
 The slightly more expensive data ingestion removes the cost of computing the aggregates in real-time.

 In this report, we introduce the concept of online aggregates, showcasing how both a traditional SQL database and a NoSQL datastore fail to solve the problem, and we explain how this new technology developed in the scope of the INFINITECH project, succeeds at providing these advanced analytical capabilities.
 We also demonstrate how to use this feature by providing documentation with examples.
+An extensive benchmark evaluation is also included to validate the performance of our novel semantic multiversion concurrency control mechanism and how it affects the data ingestion.